Join the #ourNFF Team. There are many ways to be a part of the National Folk Festival.

 The annual National Folk Fellowship is offered jointly by the National Library of Australia and the National Folk Festival and offers a unique opportunity for the recipient to discover and explore original collected material held in the Library for use in their own artistic work.

-The National Folk Fellowship is NOW CLOSED.
-Will reopen for the 2019 round 28 March 2018.
+The National Folk Fellowship Will reopen for the 2020 round 22 April 2019.

 For further information and to apply visit: Fellowship